Continuing Legal Education

 Simple, transparent pricing

-Montana CLE rates typically run $50-$75 per credit hour.
-The Cullis AI two-day bundle comes in at $62.50 per hour - premium content, catered meals, and no travel required for most Montana attorneys.
+Montana CLE rates typically run $50 to $75 per credit hour.
+The Cullis AI two-day bundle comes in at $62.50 per hour: premium content, catered meals, and no travel required for most Montana attorneys.

 Single Day